jeffbryner/jeffbryner.github.io/_posts/2019-05-12-que-vive-a-new-risk-framework.md

 ## Next steps & feedback

-Grab yourself a copy, give it a go with ratings for your environment and let me know how it works, what can be improved, things that aren't clear, etc. Best bet is to open issues in the github repo.
+[Grab yourself a copy here](https://docs.google.com/spreadsheets/d/1jVFS6Uh6BTsGGc6yTFi1mQmCC8Vf0sQPfsu_9JpK7XE/edit?usp=sharing), give it a go with ratings for your environment and let me know how it works, what can be improved, things that aren't clear, etc. Best bet is to [open issues in the github repo](https://github.com/jeffbryner/que-vive).